 A big part of this new role meant that Steve took control over web design interviews, staff appraisals and promotions.
 Now based at the Yorkshire Post, Steve was put through a number of managerial courses and senior management boardroom meetings.
 This was all great experience to Steve, who was then involved with the practical side of running a business.

 Steve at heart though was a web designer.
 He knew then that the role no longer allowed him able to design websites from start to finish.
-His artistic leaning therefore was being lost in a sea of admin and meetings.
+His artistic leaning and design links were therefore was being lost in a sea of admin and meetings.

 “All I ever wanted was web design.
 Designing and putting together a website was thrilling, exciting and relaxing for me.
 I took a lot of pride in developing something from nothing, that would then impact greatly on client business growth.
 The rewarding nature of this had been lost in my move to management, and something I longed to return to.“